 Dr Rebecca Ngaire Jesson

-Dr Rebecca Ngaire Jesson’s work on the Developing in Digital Worlds project has involved research and digital tool design for the family/whānau and instructional strands.
-She is a Senior Lecturer at the University of Auckland and the Associate Director of the Woolf Fisher Research Centre, as well as principal investigator on The Manaiakalani Project, the Summer Learning Journey programme, and the literacy leader for the Pasifika Literacy and School Leadership Programme (PLSLP).
+Dr Rebecca Jesson’s work on the Developing in Digital Worlds project has involved research and digital tool design for the family/whānau and instructional strands.
+She is a Senior Lecturer at the University of Auckland and the Associate Director of the Woolf Fisher Research Centre.
+She works with teachers and schools to raise student achievement in literacy, specializing in digital learning environments.
+Rebecca is principal investigator on The Manaiakalani Project and the LEAP programme in the Solomon Islands, co-investigator on the Summer Learning Journey programme, and the literacy leader for the Pasifika Literacy and School Leadership Programme (PLSLP).

 Professor Elaine Reese